Understand-Anything vs Graphify: I Tested Both on My SaaS

 01

 Start with this video's job: This video runs a head-to-head test of two Claude Code plugins, Understand Anything and Graphify, on a real SaaS codebase, comparing token cost, dashboard visualization, AI query quality, onboarding output, stale-data updates, and local-model support.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:45, where the video says: “video, I'm going to show you exactly how to set up both Graphy AI and Understand Anything onto your local projects and how we can be able to use it and what is the difference between the two.”

 02